Tarabin Bedouin: Sedentarization

 Negev Bedouins experience similar problems to those encountered in Egypt.
 Prior to the establishment of Israel, the Negev Bedouins were a semi-nomadic society that had been through a process of sedentariness since the Ottoman rule of the region.
-By 1931, there were roughly 17,000 of them in Palestine almost 90% worked in agriculture rather than solely raising livestock, and had clearly defined rules about land ownership.
-After 1948, about 11,000 Bedouin remained in the Negev out of a pre-war population of between 65,000 and 95,000.
+By 1931, there were roughly 17,000 of them in British Mandate Palestine almost 90% worked in agriculture rather than solely raising livestock, and had clearly defined rules about land ownership.
+After 1948, about 11,000 Bedouin remained in the Negev.
 Only 19 of the original 95 tribes were left.
 Those who remained were relocated by the IDF to an area east and south east of Beersheba called Siyag (fence in Hebrew).

 In 1969–1989, seven Bedouin townships with developed infrastructure were established in order to urbanize Tarabin and other Bedouin tribes and give them better life conditions.
 This policy so far proved only partially successful, as with erection of new villages and towns and some Bedouin population moving into brand new houses, it created several new problems.
-First, the townships were completely urban, and Bedouin prefer to live in rural-type settlements.
+First, the townships were completely urban, and Bedouins prefer to live in rural-type settlements.
 It was one of the reasons why a part of the Bedouin society refused to move into new localities.
 But later on, this mistake was fixed by Israeli authorities.

 As of process of sedentarization, it is full of hardships for any nation, since it means a harsh shift from one way of life to another – transition from wandering to permanent residence.
 Bedouin society based on tradition also experienced plenty of problems.
-The rate of unemployment remains high in bedouin townships, as well as crime level.
-School through age 16 is mandatory by law, but the vast majority of the population does not receive a high school education although schooling is much more accessible now.
-Women are discriminated in the patriarchal-type Bedouin society.
+The rate of unemployment remains high in Bedouin townships, as well as crime level.
+School through age 16 is mandatory by law, but the vast majority of the population does not receive a high school education, although schooling is much more accessible now.
+Women are discriminated in patriarchal-type Bedouin society.

 Approximately half the 170,000 Negev Bedouin live in 39 unrecognised villages without connection to the national electricity, water and telephone grids.
-The bedouin consist of 25% of the population of the Northern Negev and have jurisdiction over less than 2% of the land.
-Seven of the bedouin townships are amongst the 8 poorest localities in Israel.
+The Bedouins makes up 25% of the population of the Northern Negev, yet have jurisdiction over less than 2% of the land; seven of the Bedouin townships are amongst the 8 poorest localities in Israel.